-If you make them beautiful and user-friendly then can be additional help for you getting new leads.
+If you make them beautiful and user-friendly, then they can be additional help for you to get new leads.

 In order to get people’s attention, I suggest using a “lead magnet”.
 It’s a marketing method where you give an exclusive offer and ask for something in return.

-In the case of your photography business, you can create a 10% OFF PROMO CODE for your Mini-Session, but in order to get it, the user has to fill the form in which he/she provides an e-mail address which you can use for your newsletter.
+In the case of your photography business, you can create a 10% OFF PROMO CODE for your Mini-Session, but in order to get it, the user has to fill out the form in which he/she provides an e-mail address that you can use for your newsletter.

 a. new potential booking